NeuroJSON/jnifti/JNIfTI_specification.md

 #### Other depreciated subfields

-All Analyze 7.5 header fields that have been depreciated in NIFTI-1/2 formats remains depreciated in JNifTi files.
+All Analyze 7.5 header fields that have been depreciated in NIFTI-1/2 formats remains depreciated in JNIfTI files.
 These subfields include

 * `db_name` -> `A75DBName`
 * `extents` -> `A75Extends`